-Note: Keep in mind to dress for the weather, as it can get very cold or rainy out on the pumpkin patches.
+Note: Dress for the weather.
 Call ahead for inclement weather to see if the locations are open and call ahead for pricing as many go by pound.
-Many of them also don’t start selling until late September-October.
+Many of them also don’t start selling pumpkins until late September-October.

 - Address: 13011 Bethel Church Road, Manchester

 Alber Orchard has plenty of pumpkins in the patch starting at the end of September, plus enjoy the cider mill and 100 varieties of apples.
-Families can enjoy live music on weekends through Oct.
-31.
+The orchard prides itself on heirloom apples and award-winning cider.

 - Address: 38035 S. Huron Road, New Boston

-This cider mill and farm farm has u-pick home grown apple, beginning at the end of August.
+This cider mill and farm has u-pick home-grown apples beginning at the beginning of September.
 The pumpkins will be ready to pick at the beginning of October.
-Donuts and apple cider available, too.
+Doughnuts and apple cider are available, too.

-Stock up on cider, donuts and apples while you also hunt for your prized pumpkin.
-Enjoy some free family fun activities including cornhole, straw mountain, petting zoo and more.
+Stock up on cider, doughnuts and apples while you also hunt for your prized pumpkin.
+Enjoy some free family fun including cornhole, straw mountain, petting zoo and more.

 - Address: 16750 Hannan Road, Romulus

-A family-owned place with fall decorations, pumpkins, gourds, corn stalks and more.
-Cash-only.
+A family-owned spot with fall decorations, pumpkins, gourds, corn stalks and more.
+Cash only.
 Pumpkins are available until they are all gone.